DivvSaxena/HOME/README.md

 ## Contact

-If you have any questions, suggestions, or just want to say hi, feel free to reach out to us at saxenadivv@gmail.com or through our social media channels linked on the website.
+If you have any questions, suggestions, or just want to say hi, feel free to reach out to us at saxenadivv@gmail.com or through our social media channels linked on my profile.

 Let's make our hometown an even better place, together! 🏡🌟